 They were driven for around one hour, with a driving style that the respondent described as “insane and fast.”
 The road was paved for the first three kilometers and then unpaved the rest of the way.
 Along the way, the respondent saw trees and mountains as well as two villages.
 After a while he could also see the border fence through the small window in the trunk.
 The other car followed them until the unpaved road, when they went in a different direction.

 Finally they stopped at a spot on the side of a mountain in a wooded area, where the group found three soldiers in addition to the three officers who had gone with them in the jeep.
-The soldiers were wearing green camouflage uniforms and carrying large guns.
+The officers, described as “soldiers” were wearing green camouflage uniforms and carrying large firearms.

-The soldiers screamed at the men in Bulgarian and kicked them and beat them with branches for around ten minutes.
-The respondent said:“When they kick you or hit you with the branch they don’t care if you die or not.
+Then, the respondent reported that the officers screamed at the men in Bulgarian and kicked them and beat them with branches for around ten minutes.
+The respondent said: “When they kick you or hit you with the branch they don’t care if you die or not.
 They were just having fun beating us.
 They could have just opened the door and pushed us back, but they let us wait to be their toys.”

 Finally, the officers opened a small door in the fence, pulling it down to reveal a small hole that the men were forced to crawl through.
 The group walked through the forest for almost 30 minutes, at one point crossing a stream with water above their knees, still barefoot and jacketless.
 They arrived at a small village called Sislioba, where a man working in a cafe helped them call a friend who came and paid for two taxis to take them all back to Edirne, a three-hour-drive away.